-This scholarship was developed to help Native-American students of any age, tribe, or state pay for higher education.
-While graduate students may apply, the DAR gives preference to undergraduate applicants.
+This scholarship was developed to help Native American students of any age, tribe, and state pay for higher education.
+While graduate students may apply, DAR gives preference to undergraduate applicants.

-Eligible students must hold a GPA of 3.25 or higher, demonstrate financial need, and provide evidence of American-Indian ancestry by letter or proof papers.
+Eligible students must hold a minimum 3.25 GPA, demonstrate financial need, and provide evidence of American Indian ancestry by letter or proof papers.
 The scholarship application is available on the DAR website.

-- National Center for American Indian Enterprise Development (NCAIED) Scholarships
+- National Center for American Indian Enterprise Development Scholarships

 - Amount: Varies

 This award is granted to full-time undergraduate and graduate students majoring in a business-related field at an accredited college or university.
 Scholarship recipients must attend the NCAIED Scholarship Awards Luncheon.